AndrewMcM98/The-Boathouse-Restaurant/README.md

 ### W3C CSS Validator

-On testting my website via direct input on the W3C Css Validator, no errors were found.
+On testing my website via direct input on the W3C CSS Validator, no errors were found.
 However, imported style sheet such as google fonts are not checked and is out of my control.
 ![CSS Valid](assets/images/css-valid.png)

 ### W3C Markup Validator

-On testing my HTML on direct input I note I recieved errors on the main home page, gallery page and booking page as displayed in the below images.
+On testing my HTML on direct input I note I received errors on the main home page, gallery page and booking page as displayed in the below images.
 #### Main Home Page

 On review of the HTML validator I note it stated, The element: a must not appear as a descendant or the button element.